k8ssandra/k8ssandra-operator/docs/arch-overview.md

 **Note:** See [https://github.com/thelastpickle/cassandra-medusa](https://github.com/thelastpickle/cassandra-medusa) to learn more about Medusa.

 The `medusa` property is different from the `telemetry`, `stargate`, and `reaper` properties in that it does not result in the operator creating an additional object.
-Instead K8ssandra Operator configures the CassandraDatacenter to enable and deploy Medusa.
+Instead, K8ssandra Operator configures the CassandraDatacenter to enable and deploy Medusa.

 The Cassandra pod has a `medusa-restore` init container and a `medusa` sidecar container.
 The former performs restores and the latter performs backups.